 She then obtained an education qualification and returned to Monash University as a lecturer in the Department of Immunology where she teaches undergraduate students while conducting immunology-focused education research.
 Her current interests include how technology is used in teaching and discovering effective study techniques for learning immunology.

-Lecturer, Monash University
+Senior lecturer, Monash University

 Monash University, Doctor of Philosophy